talybin/rest/README.md

 ```

 ### Parameter handler
-Parameter handler called whenever router matches named parameter in it's uri.
+Parameter handler called whenever router matches named parameter in its uri.
 A param callback will be called only once in a request-response cycle, even if the parameter is matched in multiple routes, as shown in the following example.
 ```cpp
 router.param("id", [](
     const rest::request&, rest::response&, rest::next& next,